 The FAFSA and Student Loans

 Maybe you already know you won’t qualify for federal grants or need-based scholarships, and that your college education will need to be funded by student loans.
-In that case, you’re not alone: A whopping 42% of adults who attended college have some sort of debt from their education.
+In that case, you’re not alone: A whopping 43% of those who attended college have debt from their education.
 If this is the case for you, plan to submit a FAFSA as early as possible.

 While a FAFSA typically isn’t required for private student loans, any federal loans you take out will require one on file first.